Why Restful Self-Care Is So Important for Neurodivergent People

 Heightened sensitivity to sounds, lights, or textures can lead to sensory overload.

-A low-sensory environment or time in nature can ease stress and help you regulate.
 Rooms with low lights, minimal noise, and soft textures can help create calm.

-Noise-cancelling headphones or earplugs can help minimise auditory input.
-This can provide a sense of control over the surrounding environment and much-needed relief.
+This can give you a sense of control over your environment and offer much-needed relief.

 2. Social Fatigue: